flybywiresim/docs/docs/beginner-guide/landing.md

 This guide will cover these phases:

-1. Interceting ILS Localizer
+1. Intercepting the ILS Localizer
-2. Intercepting ILS Glidescope
+2. Intercepting the ILS Glidescope
-3. Prepare for Landing
+3. Preparation and Checklist for Landing
 4. Landing
 5. Vacate Runway

 ---